6 Best DARK Greige & Taupe Paint Colors (Sherwin Williams)

 THE TRICKY THING ABOUT DARK GREIGE & TAUPE PAINT COLORS

 Depending on your color religion, you either think greige and taupe are the same thing (three gentle slaps with a wet noodle) or are different colors entirely.
-From this side of the great color wheel, while they both have similar INTENTIONS (to be warmer than gray and cooler than beige), it’s their UNDERTONES that set them apart.
+From this side of the great color wheel, while they both have similar INTENTIONS (to be warmer than gray and cooler than beige), their undertones set them apart.

 THE BASICS OF GREIGE

-But whereas you can find some pretty darn neutral looking greiges in the LIGHT end of things (their undertones are just SUPER subtle), you’ll find that as greiges get darker they grab MORE undertone.
-This means there are very few dark greiges that make the cut as they’re often more of a ‘color’ than a ‘neutral’.
+But whereas you can find some pretty darn neutral-looking greiges in the LIGHT end of things (their undertones are just SUPER subtle), you’ll find that as greiges get darker, they often grab more undertone.
+This means there are very few dark greiges that make the cut as they’re often more of a ‘color’ than a ‘neutral.’

 THE BASICS OF TAUPE

-Taupe is EQUALLY as challenging as greige when it comes to darker options and you WILL find that the darker taupe goes, the more VIOLET and BROWN it picks up – consider yourself warned.
+Taupe is equally as challenging as greige when it comes to darker options.
+You’ll find that the darker taupe goes, the more VIOLET and BROWN it picks up—consider yourself warned.

-The key to figuring out whether you need greige or taupe is to decide which undertone – green or violet, best suits your finishes!
-Remember, just because YOU prefer one undertone over another, doesn’t mean your home agrees with you.
+The key to determining whether you need greige or taupe is to decide which undertone—green or violet—best suits your finishes!
+Remember, just because you prefer one undertone over another doesn’t mean your home agrees with you.

-BTW, pay attention to the LRV of each color to make sure you’re getting the DEPTH you want.
+BTW, pay attention to the LRV of each color to ensure you’re getting the DEPTH you want.
 Not sure what LRV is?
-It could save your PAINT LOVIN’ LIFE – read all about it HERE.
+It could save your PAINT LOVIN’ LIFE – read about it HERE.

 1. SHERWIN WILLIAMS ANONYMOUS SW 7046

-Anonymous is a STUNNER, although I wonder what its REAL name is.
-Comin’ in hot with an LRV of 20, Anonymous is a great way to make an impact without diving into the DEEP end of the dark range.
+Anonymous is a stunner, although I wonder what its real name is (wink wink).
+Comin’ in hot with an LRV of 20, Anonymous is medium-dark shade of greige and a great way to make an impact without diving into the DEEP end of the dark range.

-Being a greige, Anonymous has a soft green undertone.
-If you DON’T like green undertones, it might make you a little twitchy, but it could give a polite but not OVERWHELMING nod to finishes that demand this particular undertone.
+Anonymous has a soft green undertone (which is what makes it a greige).
+If you don’t like green undertones, it might make you a little twitchy, but it could give a polite but not overwhelming nod to finishes that demand this particular undertone.

 Check it out in a palette with Sherwin Williams Colonnade Gray and Benjamin Moore Gibraltar Cliffs…